zachey01/nswf-tg-bot/README.md

 npm i
 ```

-Get Telegram bot token and put it in the .env file, for example: `TELEGTAM_TOKEN=111111111:ABCDEFI`.
+Get Telegram bot token and put it in the .env file, for example: `TELEGTAM_TOKEN= 111111111:ABCDEFI`.
 Then run the command `node index`.